Without recourse. All

 last week before the beginning of the First Moon of the year, the time of the

-year when aviv is being searched for, and the last week of the Seventh Moon
+Correspondingly, the last week of the Seventh Moon beginning with the Eighth

-beginning with the Eighth Day, HaAzeret, may be easily perceived as
+Day, HaAzeret, may be easily perceived as

 An important question then is: What half of the year corresponds to the night hours and which half of